progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--Now you want to release a build.
 One of the things you’ll want to do is create an archive of the latest snapshot of your code for those poor souls who don’t use Git.
 The command to do this is `git archive`:-->

 Du willst jetzt ein Release herausgeben.
 Dazu willst Du u.a. ein Archiv mit dem letzten Snapshot Deines Codes erzeugen, damit ihn auch arme Seelen herunterladen können, die Git nicht verwenden.
-Der folgende Befehl hilft dir dabei:
+Der folgende Befehl hilft Dir dabei:

 	$ git archive master --prefix='project/' | gzip > `git describe master`.tar.gz
 	$ ls *.tar.gz